How the COVID -19 Pandemic May Affect Your Home Remodel

 Homeowners intent on remodeling may find themselves blocked due to a severe slowdown in the supply of materials.
 In many sectors, the manufacturing of building materials drastically slowed or came to a complete stop.
 Even if manufacturers are functioning again, they are doing so at a reduced capacity due to social distancing.

 The pandemic shows how much the U.S. depends on overseas building products like lumber, roofing, and windows.
 For one, many homes’ kitchen and bathroom remodels use ceramic and porcelain tile.
 However, over 81% of U.S. tile comes from China, Mexico, Spain, Italy, and Brazil.
 Both Spain and Italy were hard hit particularly by COVID-19.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Home centers are ordering up to 300% more product due to the high level of DIY home repairs and remodels.
 This has a significant impact on the supply chain for builders.